Josh Lowe Player Props: Rays vs. Astros

 - The Astros' 3.81 team ERA ranks third across all MLB pitching staffs.

-- Astros pitchers combine to allow 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to surrender 125 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

+- Bielak (5-5) gets the starting nod for the Astros in his 13th start of the season.
+He has a 3.62 ERA in 69 2/3 innings pitched, with 55 strikeouts.

+- In his last time out on Tuesday, the righty threw 4 2/3 innings against the Texas Rangers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.